Samsung/TizenRT/docs/HowToUseAudio.md

 ## Device Drivers
-Most commonly, audio devices use I2S port for audio data path and I2C, SPI etc for audio control path.
+Most commonly, audio devices use I2S port for audio data path and I2C, SPI etc. for audio control path.
 Depending on the board schematics, a control path (i2c, spi, etc.) and a data path (i2s, etc.) is to be configured.
 Please refer [HowToUsePeripheral](HowToUsePeripheral.md).